Trading with the Enemy Act of 1917: East Germany

 East Germany, or eastern Germany before 1949, and East Berlin-origin assets were held until the government of East German agreed to return assets the Nazi German government expropriated during WWII.
 These restrictions were lifted sometime between 1964 and 1967 after an agreement was reached.

 Estonia

 Estonia was listed in 1940, to prevent its assets from being used by the invading Nazi Germany, and was delisted in 1946.
 Estonian assets were held until the government of Estonia agreed to return assets its German-installed occupation government expropriated during WWII.
 These restrictions were lifted sometime between 1964 and 1967 after an agreement was reached.

 Finland

 Finland was invaded in 1939 by the Soviet Union.
 As a result of this, it allied itself with Germany against the Soviet Union during most of WWII.
 It was consequently sanctioned in 1941.
-Finland was considered an ally of an enemy under TWTEA until the Lapland war in which Finland changed sides.
+Finland was considered an ally of an enemy under TWEA until the Lapland war in which Finland changed sides.
 Finland would have then been eligible for the classification of "allies or neutrals" and delisted with the rest of that group in 1946.